 Introduction to Human Sexuality

-Families in Social, Legal, & Political Contexts
+Families in Social, Legal, and Political Contexts

 This course examines how factors from social, legal, and political contexts influence family development and functioning over the life course.
-Prerequisites: HDF 211; Senior standing.
+Prerequisites: HDF 211; senior standing.

 Family Development in Late Life

 This course examines individual development and aging within the context of the family: marriage, singlehood and widowhood; intergenerational relations and grandparenthood; sibling relations and friendships.
 This course may be offered in an online format.
 Prerequisites: One of the following: HDF 100, HDF 247, PSY 100, SOC 100.

 Select one of the following:

 This course introduces financial and resource management skills using quantitative reasoning and mathematical calculations to enhance family financial well-being.
 This course may be offered in an online or hybrid format.
 Quantitative Reasoning.

 Integrated nature of family management; values, goals as reflected in decision-making regarding family resources.

 Introduction to Research Methods in HDFS

 Introduction to research processes within human development and family studies.
 This course may be offered in an online format.
 Prerequisite: HDF 100.